Educational arrangements for Travellers

 Traveller children have the same rights to education as settled children.
 They are also subject to the same rules on school attendance.

 Travellers were formally recognised as a distinct ethnic group within the Irish State in March 2017.
 The National Traveller and Roma Inclusion Strategy 2017-2021(pdf) is a cross-Departmental initiative to improve the lives of the Traveller and Roma communities in Ireland.
-The Department of Education and Skills, Tusla and Traveller Representative Groups collaborate on education related measures proposed in the strategy, to improve Traveller engagement with education.
+The Department of Education, Tusla and Traveller Representative Groups collaborate on education related measures proposed in the strategy, to improve Traveller engagement with education.

 Co-ordination of Traveller education